bevyengine/rfcs/rfcs/45-stageless.md

 In addition to a few new concepts, it throws out much of the current system scheduling design that you may be familiar with.
 The following elements are substantially reworked:

-- schedules (simplified, each `App` can store multiple dynamically modifiable schedules)
+- schedules (simplified, each `World` can store multiple dynamically modifiable schedules in a `SystemRegistry` resource)
 - run criteria (can no longer loop, are now systems)
 - states (simplified, no longer purely run-criteria powered)
 - fixed time steps (no longer a run criterion)